-The Wonderful Healer and Clairvoyant-Mrs. C. M. Morrison.
+THE PROGRESSIVE LYCEUM OF CHICAGO holds its sessions in Good Templar's Hall, corner of Washington and Desplains, sta., every Sunday The Wonderful Healer and Clairvoyant-Mrs. C. M. Morrison.

 This celebrated Medium is the instrument or organism used by the invisibles for the benefit of humanity.
-The placing of her name before the public is by request of her Controlling Band.
-They, through her organism, treat all diseases and cure in every instance where the vital organs necessary to continue life are not destroyed.
-Mrs. Morrison is an

-UNCONSCIOUS TRANCE MEDIUM, CLAIRVOYANT AND CLAIRAUDIENT.

-From the very beginning, here is marked as a most remarkable career of success, such as has seldom if ever fallen to the lot of any person.
-No disease seems too insidious to remove, nor patient too far gone to be restored.
+The placing of her name before the public is by request of her Control-ling Bend They through her organism, treat all diseases and cure in every instance where the vital organs necessary to continue life are not destroyed.
+Mrs. Morrison is an UNCONSCIOUS TRANCE MEDIUM, CLAIRVOYANT a most remarkable career of success, such as has seldom if over fallen to the lot of any person.
+No disease seems too insidyous to remove, nor patient too far gone to be reatored.